 To date, we have produced limited quantities of our product candidates at our own facilities for preclinical evaluation.
 We do not own manufacturing facilities capable of producing drug product for clinical trials or at clinical scale.
 We must manufacture drug product for clinical trial use in compliance with current Good Manufacturing Practices, or cGMPs, or similar foreign standards.
 The cGMP regulations include requirements relating to organization of personnel, buildings and facilities, equipment, control of components and drug product containers and closures, production and process controls, packaging and labeling controls, holding and distribution, laboratory controls, records and reports, and returned or salvaged products.
 We do not have and we do not currently plan to acquire or develop the facilities or capabilities to manufacture cGMP drug substance or filled drug product for use in human clinical trials.
-Going forward, we will rely on third-party contract manufactures to manufacture all of our clinical trial product supplies and will rely on third-party contract manufactures to manufacture all of our clinical trial product supplies.
+Going forward, we will rely on third-party contract manufacturers to manufacture and will rely on third-party contract manufactures to manufacture all of our clinical trial product supplies.
 We will also contract with additional third parties for the filling, labeling, packaging, storage and distribution of our product candidates investigational drug products.